Must-Read Books to Inspire and Empower Women Over 50

 You Are Not a Before Picture by Alex Light

-This book is a beautiful reminder that your worth has nothing to do with your weight, wrinkles, or reflection.
-It helped me soften how I speak to myself.
+A great reminder that your worth has nothing to do with your weight, wrinkles, or reflection.
+It helped me really think about how I speak to myself.

 The Happiness Project by Gretchen Rubin

-This honest exploration of happiness inspired me to notice joy in the small, everyday moments.
-It’s practical, thoughtful, and speaks to where many of us are in life.
+This book inspired me to notice happiness in the small, everyday moments.
+It’s practical and thoughtful.

 Good Vibes, Good Life by Vex King